Invisible link to canonical for Microformats

 2. $SLUG_HOME/lib/slug/std.slug

-If the command-line target is not found locally, Slug treats it as a library or module name.
+If the CLI target is not a local file, Slug treats it as a module name and searches local then library paths.

 Lesson 1.3: Program arguments